gardener/sow/README.md

 state file is omitted.

 If it contains a `files` section the listes files (structure with `path` and `data` fields) are written to the components export folder.
+Optionally the file mode is specified with `mode`.

 ### The Generation Process